-This is the first of seven chapters in our ‘Disruptive Forces’ series that will examine the primary drivers of a disruptive future, as well as consider the wider implications for society and organisations.
-Let’s look at first 5 of those forces.
+This is the first of seven chapters in our ‘Disruptive Forces’ series that will examine disruption and the primary drivers of a disruptive future.
+We will also consider the wider implications for society and organisations.

-Truly sustainable organisations will not be able to hide behind the whirlwind of today’s challenges and short-term financial objectives and ignore the impact the future will undoubtedly have.
-Nor will it be possible to think of that future in continuous improvement terms.
-Not to ponder, plan and deliver on a disruptive future means organisations run a high risk of being disrupted, and a lot quicker than they ever thought possible, by ‘upstarts’ who will challenge the status-quo.
-This new breed of competitor may have significantly less resources, and while they may not necessarily be any more efficient or aware of the trends impacting the future than anyone else, they did have the foresight to seize the day and start out on the journey to deliver on that disruptive future; and they did all of that yesterday.
+Truly sustainable organisations will not be able to hide behind the whirlwind of today’s challenges and short-term financial objectives, and ignore the impact the future will undoubtedly have.
+Nor, will it be possible to think of that future in continuous improvement terms.
+Not to consider, plan and deliver on a disruptive future means organisations run a high risk of being disrupted a lot quicker than they ever thought possible.
+Usually by ‘upstarts’; This new breed of competitor may have significantly less resources and may not necessarily be any more efficient or aware of the trends impacting the future than anyone else.
+However, they did have the foresight to seize the day, challenge the status-quo and start out on the journey to deliver on that disruptive future; and they did all of that yesterday.

-Although ‘hindsight is a wonderful thing’, we can see into the future, in the trends and patterns of yesterday and the here and now.
-Some are clear, and others more subtle.
-As a firm we track 79 primary forces, across 6 broad categories, demographics, the environment, technology, social, economic and political, and we are constantly scanning for other emerging drivers through traditional means as well as through our own proprietary algorithms.
-These primary forces can act independently, or converge, and sometimes collide all at different rates, intensities and importance, depending on the contextual complexity and adjacencies in which an organisation operates.
-An organisation needs to understand the behaviour of these forces and synthesise them into a well-developed judgement on the potential impact of their facts.
-From there they can then develop a plausible ‘future world’, view, called foresight.
-Organisations can then prioritise what challenges need to be overcome as well as the inputs and architecture required to compete for a share of the future opportunity.
+Although ‘hindsight is a wonderful thing’, we can see into the future, in the trends and patterns of yesterday and the ‘here and now’.
+Some are as ‘clear as day’, others more subtle.
+As a firm we track 83 primary forces, across 6 broad categories, demographics, the environment, technology, social, economic and political, and we are constantly scanning for emerging drivers through traditional means as well as our own proprietary algorithms.
+These primary forces can act independently, or converge, and sometimes collide at different rates, intensities and importance, depending on the contextual complexity and adjacencies in which an organisation operates.
+Organisations need to understand the behaviour of these forces, synthesising them into a well-developed judgement on the presented facts.
+Then develop a plausible ‘future world’, view.
+Organisations can then prioritise the challenges that need to be overcome as well as mapping the inputs and architecture required to compete for a share of this future opportunity.

-The goal is to bring about revolution in an evolutionary way – by planning and executing this disruptive view through the growth phases of the ‘here and now’, new ‘mid-term’ growth and the truly disruptive emerging growth.
+The goal is to bring about revolution in an evolutionary way – by planning and executing on this disruptive view through the 3 phases of growth; the ‘here and now’, the new ‘mid-term’ and the truly disruptive emerging phase.

-- There are 4 people of working age, globally, for every person over 65.
-By 2050 this will be just 2, and
+There are 4 people of working age, globally, for every person over 65.
+By 2050 this will be just 2 or even below, and

 People will want to live independent, healthier, fulfilling and more active lives, as well as aiming to live longer in their own homes.
 This provides businesses and the public sector with a great opportunity to innovate and provide products and services that support and tap into this golden age; education, transport, housing, AI, robotics, wearables, food and retail, fitness, support services, healthcare, cognitive and social wellbeing, communications and media – the list is endless.

 With the dwindling acreage for food production, water is becoming a tradeable economy with far reaching and profound implications.
-Socially, it will drive inequality and the rise of the haves and have nots, mass migration, social activism and unrest to name but a few.
-Public policy will need to focus on improving infrastructure, sanitation, reduce water usage and conserve this vital resource even in developed countries.
+Socially, it will drive: inequality, the rise of the ‘haves and have nots’, mass migration, social activism and unrest to name but a few.
+Public policy, even in developed countries will need to focus on improving infrastructure, sanitation, reducing water usage and conservation of this vital resource.
 Whilst there is a tendency to focus on the negatives, scarcity is also driving disruptive change and innovation.
-From design, manufacturing, consumer goods and farming to urban planning, be it the use of AI (see the link below for the work that Microsoft is doing in conjunction with Stanford University) for irrigation and watering, recycling and nutrient enrichment in hydroponics, ‘sponge cities’ and stem cell developments to name but a few.
+From design, manufacturing, consumer goods, farming to urban planning, be it the use of AI for irrigation and watering, recycling and nutrient enrichment in hydroponics, ‘sponge cities’ and stem cell developments to name but a few (see the link below for the work that Microsoft in conjunction with Stanford University is undertaking).
 Innovation competitions are challenging teams to come up with radical solutions such as the water XPRIZE which looked at how to harvest water from thin air.

 The delivery of this level of disruption is going to require significant investment and it is estimated that $8trillion will be required for infrastructure in Beijing, Shanghai, New York and London over the coming 10 years10.
 Furthermore, cities consume 75% of their natural resources and account for 80% of global greenhouse gas emissions.
 It goes without saying that the ‘climate emergency’ with its challenges and associated opportunities must be overcome.

-This foresight is essential for building the strategic map, core competencies, architecture and execution plans to move through the 3 phases growth; the here and now, new growth and disruptive emerging growth in an evolutionary way.
+This foresight is essential for building the strategic map, core competencies, architecture and execution plans to move through the 3 phases growth in an evolutionary way.

 To receive the next instalment of this series as well as our quarterly report on the emerging trends across the primary forces enter your email address below.